mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 (See the HIWG Pub “Personality: Edward Amekaa
 Simalr”)

-Another notable member of the Simalr clan is Jianik- Anne Simalr (32).
+Another notable member of the Simalr clan is Jianik-Anne Simalr (32).
 Edward's sister, and chief Dagudashaag representative to the Grand Council of the Vland Domain.